Anne and Jim Rothenberg Fund for Humanities Research

 New faculty in all the natural sciences--physics, chemistry, biology, etc.--as well as in engineering will be considered for five years of support to perform independent experimental research.

 For early career faculty in any field of study.

 Star Family Challenge for Promising Scientific Research

 This program is open to Harvard faculty in the natural or social sciences.
-Twice a year, a selection committee of faculty members from multiple disciplines will choose projects (up to a maximum of five annually) for awards ranging in size from $20,000 to $200,000.
+Once a year, a selection committee of faculty members from multiple disciplines will choose projects (up to a maximum of five annually) for awards ranging in size from $20,000 to $200,000.
 Projects should be high-risk, high-impact projects with an interdisciplinary focus.

 Tenured Publication Fund